haidedang/Dmarket/readme.md

 # Dmarket

-The goal of this project is to create a decentralized marketplace where users can buy and sell their cars.
-Each car has its digital identity on the blockchain which cannot be modified.
-This should create trust between seller and buyer even if they do not know each other.
+The goal of this project is to create a decentralized marketplace where users can buy and sell their apps.

 ## Getting Started